30476 - CRITICAL APPROACHES TO THE ARTS II - MODULE II (MODERN ART)

 Go to class group/s: 31

-This course explores European art and culture from the late 16th to the early 20th century with a particular focus on various urban centres and the relationship between these ‘centres’ and their ‘peripheries’.
-At the crossing between art history, geography and urban studies, the course looks into the site-specific nature of artistic production and cultural institutions.
-The visual arts of the early modern and modern periods are infused with urban culture, including court life and street life, as well as the relationship with the natural environments and with other towns.
-Similarly, the cultural institutions of modernity – especially museums – shape social structures and the construction of local identity.
-In sum, the mission of this course is to provide students with critical tools to think about the geographic and local dimensions of art and culture by revising some significant moments of this history in Europe.
+This course explores European art and culture from the late 16th to the early 20th century with a particular focus on urban space as a system of artistic production.
+At the crossing between art history, geography and urban studies, the course looks into the site-specific nature of artistic production.
+The visual arts of the early modern period will be analysed according to some paradigms: centre-periphery, court life-urban life, and nature-culture.
+The mission of this course is to provide students with critical tools to think about the geographic and local dimensions of art and culture by revising some significant moments of this history in Europe.

 The course will begin with sessions composing a methodological introduction on the relationship between visual and urban culture, followed by three blocks addressing different themes: